tiabc/jobsrunner/README.md

 	"context"
 	"log"

-	"github.com/tiabc/jobsrunner/state"
+	"github.com/tiabc/jobsrunner"
 )

 func main() {
-	r, err := state.NewFromFile("your-config.json")
+	r, err := jobsrunner.NewFromFile("your-config.json")
 	if err != nil {
 		log.Fatal(err)
 	}

-	// The second variable is the cancel function which can finish jobrunner. ctx, _ := context.WithCancel(context.Background())
+	// The second variable is the cancel function which can finish jobsrunner. ctx, _ := context.WithCancel(context.Background())

 	// This call blocks the execution until the context is cancelled.